spdx/spdx-3-model/Glossary.md

 The namespace which contains definitions and constraints for all concpet classes and properties which are common to all other domains within the targeted scope of SPDX.

-## Class
+## Datatype property

-A represention of a scope/set of individual instances of a particular “concept” (e.g., File, Person, ExternalReference, etc.).

-Each individual instance of a class has an Internationalized Resource Identifier (IRI) and is asserted as a member of a particular class via a type statement.
+A representation of a relationship between a class (definition or instance) and some literal (string, integer, boolean, etc.) descriptive characterization of the class.

 ## Domain